operator-playground-io/weather-api/tutorials/weather_api_guide.md

 - Right click file in explorer panel and click `Preview Swagger`

-To access the swagger URL from the broswer, copy the URL and update the <PORT> with the value as seen in the pop-up window in your dashboard.
+To access the swagger URL from the broswer, copy the URL and update the ​<​PORT​>​ with the value seen in the pop-up window of your dashboard.
 Please refer the below example image to know where is the pop-up seen.
 ![swaggerPort](_images/swagger_port.PNG)

 URL :  http://##DNS.ip##:​<​PORT​>​